What are the Vehicle Insurance Requirements in California?February 28, 2021

 What Are the Minimum California Car Insurance Coverage Requirements?

-At Nunes Law, our Fresno personal injury attorneys know all California drivers must carry the minimum car insurance coverage, or obtain proof of financial responsibility from a licensed business in the state for a surety bond of $35,000.
+At Law Offices Of Frank M. Nunes, our Fresno personal injury attorneys know all California drivers must carry the minimum car insurance coverage, or obtain proof of financial responsibility from a licensed business in the state for a surety bond of $35,000.

 The minimum insurance requirements in California are: